 At Southpoint Films we’ll travel anywhere, from Portsmouth to Panama, to make great video.

-If you were to look at the Southpoint Films website, you’d probably think that we only operate in Southampton, Portsmouth, Bournemouth and perhaps London.
-But did you know that we often and regularly go further afield to produce great videos for our customers?
+If you were to look at the Southpoint Films website, you’d probably think that we only operated in Southampton, Portsmouth, Bournemouth and London.
+But did you know that we regularly go further afield to produce great videos for our customers?

-Over the past couple of years myself and my colleagues have had the pleasure of travelling to Wolverhampton, Liverpool, Newcastle, Edinburgh, Aberdeen, Paris, Toulouse, Marseille, Switzerland, Poland and Panama in the name of Southpoint Films.
-We’ve filmed in all kinds of locations, including factories that manufacture everything from cleaning equipment to car engines, and global conferences for major industries such as project management.
+Over the past couple of years, myself and my colleagues have had the pleasure of travelling to Wolverhampton, Liverpool, Newcastle, Edinburgh, Aberdeen, Paris, Toulouse, Marseille, Switzerland, Poland and Panama in the name of Southpoint Films.
+We’ve filmed in all kinds of locations too, including factories that manufacture cleaning equipment to car engines, and at global conferences for industries such as major project management.

 Recently I was fortunate enough to be taken on a trip to Panama by our client The PM Channel to film the IPMA (International Project Management Association) World Congress conference.
 The three day event saw delegates flying in from all over the globe to learn more about their industry, plus the arts and sciences of how to manage major projects.

 By filming at this event we were able to capture the knowledge that was shared for the benefit of the thousands of practising project managers who were unable to attend in person, allowing them to gain knowledge without having to commit to the expense of flying to an exotic location, paying for accommodation, and giving up time away from their businesses and families.

 From our client’s perspective, by using the same production company as they use at home, we were able to ensure that the content, quality and delivery was consistent with the other videos that we’ve produced for them in the past.
 There was very little risk when it came to the output of the filming, which isn’t always the case when you outsource to a local and unfamiliar crew.
 (Especially in places where there may be a language barrier.)